Frequently Asked Questions

 How long can I expect to be in court?

 Multiple cases are scheduled for Court every day.
 Unfortunately, it is not possible to predict how long you will be in Court.
-It is recommended that you check-in with the Clerk’s Office as soon as you arrive, in the event that your case needs to be pulled for the court staff.
+It is recommended that you check-in with the Clerk’s Office as soon as you arrive.
 Cases scheduled for traffic/criminal arraignments are typically heard in the order individuals check in.
-Hearings scheduled for things other than arraignments are assigned to a judge’s courtroom and are heard based on the type of hearing and the availability of your attorney.
+Trials, Hearings, etc., are scheduled based on type of appearance and the availability of parties involved.

 How will I know when my next court date is?

-At the conclusion of your hearing, the bailiff will take you to the Assignment Office to receive your next court date on a slip of paper.
+The Clerk’s or Assignment Office will be able to tell you when your next court date is, if applicable.
 You may also receive notice by mail or email.

 How can I obtain an attorney?

-For qualified indigent individuals, you may have the option of being screened for a public defender or the Court will assign you an attorney during your arraignment.
-Additionally, you my visit the Dayton Bar Association for assisting in finding any attorney.
+If qualified, you may have the option of being screened for a public defender or a Court assigned attorney.
+Additionally, you may visit the Dayton Bar Association for assistance in finding an attorney.

 What should I bring to court?

-Please bring a valid form of identification, proof of insurance if your case is traffic related, program or community service completion certificates (if relevant), and funds to cover your fine(s) and court costs.
+Please bring a valid form of identification, proof of insurance if your case is traffic related, program or community service completion certificates (if relevant), and payment to cover potential fine(s) and court costs.

 I was subpoenaed as a witness on a case.
 What happens next?

-If you were subpoenaed to appear as a witness on a case, please bring your subpoena to court and present it to the Clerk’s Office when checking in.
-If applicable, you will receive a witness fee upon check in.
+If you were subpoenaed to appear as a witness on a case, please bring your subpoena paper to court and present it to the Clerk’s Office when checking in.
+If applicable, you will receive a witness fee.

 What if I need an Interpreter for my court appearance?

-If you need an interpreter for court, you can request one at your initial appearance.
-If one is unavailable on that day, your case will be continued in order for the Court to obtain an interpreter.
+If you need an interpreter for court, one will be provided at your initial appearance.
+If one is unavailable on that day, your case will be rescheduled in order for the Court to provide an interpreter.
 You will be notified either in person or by mail of your next court date.

 How do I get a copy of my previously sealed record?